ahadb/modern-javascript/README.md

  * ES6

 VII.
 LIBRARY CREATION PATTERNS (Bonus)

+## Future of This Project
+ In future releases we will also cover Angular(1.x, 2.x), Node and React patterns.
+In the future the formula for adding patterns will be determined by libraries / frameworks that hold the most market value and once this repository contains enough information it will be converted into full blown application.
+The aim of crafting an application will be for users to view examples quickly so that within 2-3 minutes one can cover a great deal which might add to your programming skill in shorter bursts.
+I prefer it that way ...

 ## Contributing
 Feel free to contribute to this repository by sending a PR for a specific pattern that you would like to see added.
 A guide will be put up shortly.